-Fishable biomass increased over 2016, again caused by a significantly increase in offshore regions, as well as a 27% increase of fishable biomass in Disko Bay.
-In 2017 fishable biomass, constitute 89% of the total surveyed biomass.
-In both regions, fishable biomass is at 99% of its serial mean offshore and 122% of its serial mean inshore (Disko Bay & Vaigat).
+Fishable biomass increased over 2016, caused by a significantly increase in offshore regions, as well as an increase of fishable biomass in Disko Bay and remained almost stable in 2018 at 270.5 Kt.
+In 2018 fishable biomass, constitute 93% of the total surveyed biomass.
+In both regions, fishable biomass is at 98% of its serial mean offshore and 109% of its serial mean inshore (Disko Bay & Vaigat).